alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 There are multiple good practices to avoid this, for example try not to create `<div>` elements simply to add styling rules.
 Apply those styles on your functional elements instead and change their `display` mode if needs be.

 Also, if you can, try to avoid accessing **DOM** elements in JS.
-It's very slow as stated in the [w2schools](https://www.w3schools.com/js/js_performance.asp) docs.
+It's very slow as stated in the [w3schools](https://www.w3schools.com/js/js_performance.asp) docs.

 A word on [browser's painting](https://aerotwist.com/blog/pixels-are-expensive/): it is a very expensive calculation.
 Whatever framework you're working with (React, Angluar, Vue, etc...), make sure to limit the best you can the number of times your components render.
-The less they do, the less the broswer has to paint the new DOM, and so the **fastest** your page will be.
+The less they do, the less the browser has to paint the new DOM, and so the **fastest** your page will be.

 #### CSS

 Consider defering the load of non-essential stylesheets.
-For example, if you are using **CDNs** like the famouse [Google's Roboto](https://fonts.google.com/specimen/Roboto) one, depending on how customize you want it, the stylesheet's size can jump quite quickly.
+For example, if you are using **CDNs** like the famous [Google's Roboto](https://fonts.google.com/specimen/Roboto) one, depending on how customize you want it, the stylesheet's size can jump quite quickly.

 The most native approach is to add it in the `<head>` of your document like that: